3 Chapter 3: Describing Data using Distributions and Graphs

 Line Graphs Beyond Frequency

 A line graph is a bar graph with the tops of the bars represented by points joined by lines (the rest of the bar is suppressed).
-For example, Figure 28 was presented in the section on bar charts and shows changes in the Consumer Price Index (CPI) over time.
+For example, Figure 28 was presented in the section on bar charts and shows changes in the Consumer Price Index (CPI) over time in 2001.

 Figure 28.
 A bar chart of the percent change in the CPI over time.
 Each bar represents percent increase for the three months ending at the date indicated.